antonzhyliuk/clj-proximity-search/README.md

 ## Query

-The data structure for a query consists of two types of query: Operators and Keywords.
+The data structure for a query consists of two types: Operators and Keywords.

 Sample query: